Azincourt Energy (CVE:AAZ) Trading 50% Higher – Time to Buy?

 Azincourt Energy Corp.
-(CVE:AAZ – Get Free Report)’s stock price traded up 50% during mid-day trading on Thursday .
+(CVE:AAZ – Get Free Report) was up 50% on Tuesday .
 The company traded as high as C$0.02 and last traded at C$0.02.
-310,000 shares traded hands during trading, an increase of 7% from the average session volume of 289,732 shares.
+Approximately 101,744 shares changed hands during mid-day trading, a decline of 58% from the average daily volume of 241,028 shares.
 The stock had previously closed at C$0.01.

 Azincourt Energy Corp., an exploration and development company, focuses on the alternative fuels/alternative energy sector in Canada and Peru.
 It explores for uranium and lithium deposits, as well as other clean energy elements.
 The company owns interest in the East Preston project covering an area of approximately 25,000 hectares located in Saskatchewan, Canada; and the Big Hill Lithium project covering approximately an area of 7,500 hectares located in southwestern Newfoundland, Canada.